 The card earns MBNA Rewards points and the changes it saw in 2021 were primarily in this category.
-The card moved from a flat 2 points per dollar earn rate earn one accelerated category earn rate of 5x points (plus a base earn rate as follows:
+The card moved from a flat 2 points per dollar earn rate to accelerated category earn rates of 5x points plus a base earn rate as follows:

 On top of this the card features Birthday Bonus Points‡ that are equal to 10% of the total number of Points the Account earned in the 12 months before the month of your birthday, up to a maximum of 15,000 Points.
 That essentially makes your 5 points per dollar worth 5.5 points and the 1 point worth 1.1 points.